 The MFI indicator swings between 0 and 100.

-The overbought condition occurs when the MFI rises above 80.
-An MFI below 20 indicates an oversold condition.
+Sell when the MFI rises above 80 as it indicates an overbought condition and buy when the MFI falls below 20 as it indicates an oversold condition.

 Formula for the Money Flow Index (MFI)